 Asking a saint in heaven to pray for us no more interferes with the unique mediation of Christ than does asking a person on earth to pray for us.
 We always pray in Christ, through his power, and to him, whether it is directly to him, or by means of another person or angel, in heaven or on earth (The Catholic Verses, p.143).

 Asking a friend to pray for you is not and will never be relevant to Jesus’ role as a sole mediator.
 Jesus’ role as mediator is essential and necessarily different because He has a ground to stand on as mediator that no one – including Mary – can ever possess.

-Interestingly, Santerios and Voodoo adherents also pray to the same “saints” Catholics do, and we all know they are not connecting to the God of the Bible through them.
-If you are accessing the same “friends on the other side” as occultists, what does that say about your belief system?
+Interestingly, Santerios and Voodoo adherents also pray to the same “saints” as Catholics and we all know they are not connecting to the God of the Bible through them.
+If you are accessing the same “friends on the other side” as pagans and occultists, what does that say about your belief system?

 To say that you believe Jesus as a unique mediator, that you always pray through him but then say in the same breath that you need other “mediating functions” of spirits of the dead and angels is serpentine forked tongue rhetoric.
 The Biblical prohibition of contacting those who have passed from this world is unmistakably clear.

 Have you observed that all these Catholic arguments are not compelling to any serious Bible student?
 They are not meant to be.
 They are just meant to have enough appeal to keep an average Catholic who wants to believe the lies of Rome in a state of faith.